- Chart

 - Limited online presence and e-commerce capabilities compared to competitors.

-- Reliance on brick-and-mortar sales, which are susceptible to foot traffic declines.
+- Reliance on brick-and-mortar sales, making it vulnerable to foot traffic declines.

 Opportunities